Is Your Child Autistic? You May Be Neurodivergent, Too, and Not Know It

 In fifth grade, frustrated with kids dumping half their uneaten school lunches in the garbage, my school said everyone needed to eat at least one bite of everything on their plates before being allowed to leave the lunchroom.
 I was a straight A student, well-behaved to the extreme…but I could not comply.
 I could eat the french bread, the cookie, the orange.
-I could not touch the spaghetti, the hamburger, the disgusting sandwich bread that turned gummy against the mayonnaise and lunch meat.
-On the first day of this heinous rule, I snuck into the bathroom.
+I could not touch the spaghetti, the hamburger, the sandwich bread that turned gummy against the mayonnaise and lunch meat.
+On the day them implemented this rule, I snuck into the bathroom.
 Students weren’t allowed in the bathroom at lunch, and I knew a teacher would pop her head into the bathroom and look under the stalls for feet to confirm the bathroom was empty.
 For the remainder of the year, I spent my lunch period standing on the seat of the toilet in a stall on the far end of the bathroom.
 My feet wouldn’t be visible underneath the stall, and I left the door slightly ajar so the teacher wouldn’t be suspicious.
 I was hungry for the rest of the day, and bored, and lonely, and felt even weirder.
 But I could not eat that spaghetti.

 In college, I got lost trying to find my classes.
 Not just the first day of classes, or the first week, but every day.
 As an adult, I regularly got lost in my own office building.
 Sometimes I misjudged distances when turning a corner in the hallway and simply bumped into the wall, embarrassing myself in front of my colleagues.
 I couldn’t recognize faces, relying on things like people’s haircuts to distinguish between individuals.
 White men with short brown hair – they all looked the same.
 I never backed my car into a parking spot – trying to triangulate the reversed images in the side and rear-view mirrors with the yellow lines was simply too much for my brain to process.
 I fell regularly, especially when tired – at least once a month.
 I got sick in the heat, my body unable to navigate temperature changes.
 Bright sunshine left me squinting, dizzy, irritable, nauseous.